 A set of materials to support the development of new tobacco control alliances and provide information for those planning to renew or refresh their alliance.

-Deaths caused by smoking each year in England (hi-resolution version)
+Deaths caused by smoking each year in England.

 Local tobacco control profiles

-Local data on key indicators for your PCT and local government areas (external link)
+Local data on key indicators and trends for your local area by Public Health England.

 Tobacco Control Plan for England

 View a pdf version of Towards a Smokefree Generation: A Tobacco Control Plan for England.

 NICE Guidance on Smoking

-A collection of public health and clinical guidance on smoking related issues (ASH website).
+A collation of public health and clinical guidance on smoking related issues.

 Public Health England’s JSNA Toolkit